Lima (models)

 Lima S.p.A.
 (Lima Models) is an Italian brand and former manufacturing company of model railways.
 The company was headquartered in Vicenza for almost 50 years, from the early 1950s until the company ceased trading in 2004.
 Lima was a popular, affordable brand of 00 gauge and N gauge model railway material in the UK, more detailed H0 and N gauge models in France, Germany, Italy, Switzerland, and the United States as well as South Africa, Scandinavia and Australia.
 Lima also produced a small range of 0 gauge models.
 Lima partnered with various distributors and manufacturers, selling under brands such as A.H.M., Model Power, and Minitrain.
-Market pressures from superior Far Eastern produce in the mid-1990s led to Lima merging with Rivarossi, Arnold, and Jouef.
+Market pressures from superior Far Eastern products in the mid-1990s led to Lima merging with Rivarossi, Arnold, and Jouef.
 Ultimately, these consolidations failed and operations ceased in 2004.

-Hornby Railways offered €8 million to acquire Lima's assets (including tooling, inventory, and the various brand names) in March of the same year, the Italian bankruptcy court of Brescia, last headquarters of Lima) approving the offer later that year.
+Hornby Railways offered €8 million to acquire Lima's assets (including tooling, inventory, and the various brand names) in March of the same year, the Italian bankruptcy court of Brescia, last headquarters of Lima, approving the offer later that year.
 In December 2004, Hornby Railways formally announced the acquisition along with the Rivarossi (H0 North American and Italian prototypes), Arnold (N scale European prototypes), Jouef (H0 scale French prototypes), and Pocher (die-cast metal automobile kits) ranges.
 As of mid-2006, a range of these products has been made available under the Hornby International brand, refitted with NEM couplings and sprung buffers and sockets for Digital Command Control (DCC) decoders.

 Formation

-Lima (Lavorazione Italiana Metalli e Affini) was founded in 1946 as a parts supplier for the Italian state railway (F.S.
-Italia).
-When the railway started producing its own parts, Lima switched its aluminium casting capability in 1948 to producing toys (boats, trains and cars).
+Lima (Lavorazione Italiana Metalli e Affini) was founded in 1946 as a parts supplier for the Italian state railway.
+In 1948, Lima switched its aluminium casting capability to producing toy boats, trains and cars.

-In 1953 it started manufacturing a low budget and quite primitive model range.
-This gradually improved in detail by the late 1950s.
-By 1962 it was providing French, Belgian, Dutch and German models.
+In 1953 it started manufacturing a low budget model range.
+The models were gradually improved and by 1962 Lima was producing French, Belgian, Dutch and German models.
 Less than 10 years later, Lima was one of the largest model manufacturers in the world serving the modeling markets of the United States, Australia, Britain and South Africa.
 In 1977 the British model range switched from HO to 00 gauge.

-From 1982 Lima gradually moved into the higher quality market in mainland Europe with the introduction of better mechanisms such as Central Can Motors, flywheels and all bogie power as well as catering for niche markets.
+Starting in 1982, Lima gradually moved into the higher quality market in mainland Europe with the introduction of better mechanisms such as Central Can Motors, flywheels and all bogie power as well as catering for niche markets.